programmfabrik/fylr-gitbook/for-system-administrators/migration/inspect.md

 The following example shows how a backup with the name *"example"* would be migrated from server *"http://example.fylr.xyz"* to server *"http://target.fylr.xyz"*.

+The backup and restore processes are performed in the background.
+They run on the server and are independant of the browser window.
+The progress can be checked by opening the status page of a backup / restore process (see below).

 ## Backup

 This uses `fylr backup` to create a backup on the **fylr** instance.
 Not all parameters can be set here.
 Some parameters are automatically set with a useful default.